jswalden/streaming-json/README.md

 The operations in this package behave consistent with ECMAScript semantics, but modifications to various standard-library functionality can interfere with these semantics.
-(And, of course, user-supplied callback functions can perform actions that might observably disturb the intermediate states created by ECMAScript semantics.)
+(And, of course, user code between iteration operations or between additions of JSON fragments to a parser can perform actions that might observably disturb the intermediate states created by ECMAScript semantics.)

 ## Stringification